minios-linux/docs/Kernel-Management.md

 1. **If the original kernel still exists:**
    - Boot happens seamlessly with the original kernel from the ISO/USB
-   - Manually activate the original kernel: `minios-kernel activate <original-kernel-version>`
+   - Manually activate the original kernel: `sudo minios-kernel activate <original-kernel-version>`

 2. **If the original kernel was deleted:**
    - Manually copy kernel files from the original MiniOS image and restore them to the appropriate locations on your MiniOS installation
-   - Manually activate the restored kernel: `minios-kernel activate <original-kernel-version>`
+   - Manually activate the restored kernel: `sudo minios-kernel activate <original-kernel-version>`

 In both cases, kernel activation requires manual intervention after the recovery process.